Our classrooms are filled with EVERYTHING Christmas this time of year.

-Creative Writing Prompts For Under The Tree
+Using the Creative Writing Prompts For Under the Tree

-You will need to print the tree template on cardstock.
+I recommend printing the tree template on cardstock.
 If not, the tree will have trouble standing.

-Next choose which writing template you will want your students to use and print a class set.
+Choose which writing template you will want your students to use and print a class set.
 Like the tree template, I find it easiest to use cardstock, but it is not a necessity with the writing paper like it is with the tree template.

 First, you will want to have your students color their Christmas trees.
 Of course, we focus on green trees in general, but let your students color whatever they prefer and decorate the trees as they see fit.